-- 4. Once the weld toe has been determined free of cracks, apply the hammer peening treatment using the following recommendations, as reported by Dexter and Ocel (2013) with reference to Hausanmann et al. (1983). - a.
-Adjust the pressure regulator to 40 psi when using a needle tip.
-When using a wider chisel-type tip, a higher pressure of up to 60 psi has been found to improve indentation at the weld toe.
-See Figure 4.14 for examples of a needle and chisel bit. - b.
-Place the chisel or bit on the weld toe and hold the tool at a 45° angle, applying firm pressure to improve control.
+- b.
+Place the chisel or bit on the weld toe and hold the tool at a 45 degree angle, applying firm pressure to improve control.
 Excessive chatter or loss of control of the tool can result in gouges in the surrounding base metal and weldment.
-Surface grinding techniques should be used following peening treatment to remove any gouges and nicks (see Section 4.4). - c.
+Surface grinding techniques should be used following peening treatment to remove any gouges and nicks (see Section 3.4). - c.
 Move the peening hammer along the weld toe at a rate of about 3 inches/minute, making a total of about 6 passes.
-The depth of indentation should be about 1/32 inch. - 5.
+The depth of indentation should be about $\frac{1}{32}$ inch. - 5.
 For improved results, very lightly grind (or wire brush) the peened weld toe with a 100 grit flap wheel to remove any lap-type discontinuities without removing base material. - 6.
-Paint the repair area using recommendations provided in Section 4.2.
+Paint the repair area using techniques provided in Section 3.2.

-4.5.5 Ultrasonic Impact Treatment
+3.5.5-Ultrasonic Impact Treatment

 Ultrasonic impact treatment (UIT), or ultrasonic needle peening (UNP), is conceptually very similar to hammer peening in that very small and rapid localized impacts are used to plastically deform the weld toe.
 Weld toe reshaping, slag intrusion blunting, and compressive residual stresses all result from UIT, just as they do for hammer peening.
-Discussion from Section 4.5.3 applies to UIT, as well.
-Also similar to hammer peening, UIT has been shown to improve fatigue resistance by one fatigue category at higher minimum stresses (dead load effect), but diverged from hammer peening where improvement was as much as three fatigue categories at lower minimum stresses for cover plate details (Roy et al., 2003).
-The research has shown that a category E' cover plate detail treated under dead load, such as would be the case for existing bridges, could see an improvement to as much as category C.
+The discussion in Section 3.5.3 applies to UIT, as well.
+Also similar to hammer peening, UIT has been shown to improve fatigue resistance by one fatigue category at higher minimum stresses (dead load effect), but diverges from hammer peening in that improvement was as much as three fatigue categories at lower minimum stresses for cover plate details (Roy et al., 2003).
+The research has shown that a Category E' cover plate detail treated under dead load, such as would be the case for existing bridges, could see an improvement to as much as Category C.